owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 # So What?

 I want to play with image recognition.
 Actually I already did a test with AWS's rekognition service ([See this post](/2016/12/16/image-rekognition-with-a-webcam-go-and-aws..html)).
-However the problems were:
+However, the problems were:

 * I relied on a low-level webcam implementation.
-Therefore the code was not portable;
+Therefore, the code was not portable;
 * I had no preview of what my computer was looking at;
 * I could not execute it on any mobile app for a demo;